Writing a great resume

 - The years of study

-This section should also include any professional memberships you might have.
-If you are applying for entry-level or mid-level roles, put your education section at the start of your resume.
-When applying for a senior-level role put this towards the end of your resume.
+If you are applying for entry-level or mid-level roles, you should put your education section at the start of your resume.
+When applying for a senior-level role put the education section towards the end of your resume.

-Employers will always look closely at this section to check you have the relevant skills and experience for their vacancy.
-It’s important to make the most of your experience in this section.
+Employers will always look closely at this section to check you have the relevant skills and experience for their vacancy, so it should be the most detailed section of your resume.
+List your employment history in reverse order, starting from your most recent job to your first and each job you list should include the following information:

 - Your job title